SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 These objectives were developed based on the CIA triad and expanded to fit the needs of the system (Appendix A: Threat Model).

 Similarly to other parts of the analysis phase, stakeholder interactions shaped the system's security requirements.
+In particular, even testing the prototype (before having the core system functional) showed concerns about the authority of Administrators and Teachers, and needs for accountability for actions.

 ## Design